[all chapters in html] [all chapters in pdf] [lost world forum]

 [www.bearfabrique.org]

-Ted Holden's site which discusses the improbability of dinosaurs being able to move and live with the gravity we experience today.
+Ted Holden's site discusses the improbability of dinosaurs being able to move and live with the gravity we experience today.
 Nice article on the flight capabilities of prehistoric birds.
 Large collection of other source material.
 A few political items.

-[www.grazian-archive.com] or [www.grazian-archive.net]
+[www.grazian-archive.com]

 [www.gks.uk.com]

 Promotes the book An Ancient World in Chaos (2008) by Gary Gilligan with a dozen synoptic pages from its contents.
 An analysis of Egyptian iconography, refreshingly direct and unpretentious, which assigns the Gods of Egypt to the known planets and Hathor to an equatorial ring system.
-I do not agree with his assignment of Gods to planets, or the celestial mechanics.
+I do not agree with his particular assignment of Gods and planets, or the celestial mechanics.

 Saturnian Org.
 Standing still for a decade -- broken links and a few papers posted.